xbgmsharp/vuestic-postgsail/README.md

   - [ ] Add trash and save icon to log details page next to text
   - [x] Add button with icon to export to CVS to log details page
   - [x] Add button with icon to export to GPX to log details page
+  - [x] Add button with icon to export to KML to log details page
+  - [x] Add button with icon to export to GeoJSON to log details page
 - [x] Add Profile/Settings page
   - [x] require backend update
 - [x] Add new vessel page